shanapu/MyJailbreak/README.md

 - sm_vw / sm_votewarden - Allows the player to vote to retire warden
 - sm_open - Allows the warden to open the cell doors
 - sm_close - Allows the warden to close the cell doors
-- sm_noblockon - Allows the warden to enable no block (for the warden ?)
+- sm_noblockon - Allows the warden to enable no block
-- sm_noblockon - Allows the warden to disable no block (for the warden ?)
+- sm_noblockoff - Allows the warden to disable no block
 - sm_setff - Allows the warden to toggle friendly fire
 - sm_cdmenu - Allows the warden to open the Countdown Menu
 - sm_cdstart - Allows the warden to start a START!
 Countdown without menu